 b) Multiple vendors and numerous users.

 A wide variety of vendors currently build numerous products for the Wireless Local Area Network (WLAN) marketplace.
-According to ABI research the market size for indoor location is expected to increase by a factor of ten compared to 2013 while the number of devices is expected to rise by a factor of eight3.
-According to the same report, many of the current players in the indoor location market are also vendors in the WLAN segement and thus it is anticipated that a substantial proportion of those vendors, and others, will participate in the standards development process and subsequent commercialization activities for WLAN indoor location.
+According to ABI research the market size for indoor location is expected to increase by a factor of ten compared to 2013 while the number of devices is expected to rise by a factor of eight4.
+According to the same report, many of the current players in the indoor location market are also vendors in the WLAN segment and thus it is anticipated that a substantial proportion of those vendors, and others, will participate in the standards development process and subsequent commercialization activities for WLAN indoor location.

 1.2.2 Compatibility